layeredy/uptimematrix-translators/UptimeRobot/README.md

 ## For UptimeRobot:
 If you believe this repository is breaking your terms of service, please email us at contact@layeredy.com or create an issue.

+## More information:
+Your data will go to status.json once you run uptimerobot.py with an API key in .env, see env.example for example.
+You will need to setup a venv to run this, see https://docs.python.org/3/library/venv.html for documentaton.
+Use pip install -r requirements.txt to install all requirements (Use venv) If you encounter any bugs or issues, please create an issue at https://github.com/layeredy/uptimematrix-translators/issues This .json file will be overwritten upon first successfull startup of uptimerobot.py, if you need to see this file again, check the Github repository.